History of East Asia

-East Asia generally encompasses the histories of China, Japan, Korea, Mongolia, and Taiwan from prehistoric times to the present.
+The history of East Asia generally encompasses the histories of China, Japan, Korea, Mongolia, and Taiwan from prehistoric times to the present.
 Each of its countries has a different national history, but East Asian Studies scholars maintain that the region is also characterized by a distinct pattern of historical development.
-This is evident in the interrelationship among traditional East Asian civilizations, which not only involve the sum total of historical patterns but also a specific set of patterns that has affected all or most of traditional East Asia in successive layers.
+This is evident in the relationships among traditional East Asian civilizations, which not only involve the sum total of historical patterns but also a specific set of patterns that has affected all or most of traditional East Asia in successive layers.

 Background

+Field of study and scope

-The study of East Asian history as an area study is a part of the rise of East Asian studies as an academic field in the Western World.
+The study of East Asian history is a part of the rise of East Asian studies as an academic field in the Western world.
 The teaching and studying of East Asian history began in the West during the late 19th century.
 In the United States, Asian Americans around the time of the Vietnam War believed that most history courses were Eurocentric and advocated for an Asian-based curriculum.
 At the present time, East Asian History remains a major field within Asian Studies.
 Nationalist historians in the region tend to stress the uniqueness of their respective country's tradition, culture, and history because it helps them legitimize their claim over territories and minimize internal disputes.
 There is also the case of individual authors influenced by different concepts of society and development, which lead to conflicting accounts.
 These, among other factors, led some scholars to stress the need for broader regional and historical frameworks.
 There have been issues with defining exact parameters for what East Asian history which as an academic study has focused on East Asia's interactions with other regions of the world.
-It has been argued that East Asia and Southeast Asia form a single ethno-cultural area, sharing common roots and history with each other, while being distinct from other world regions.
+Scholars such as Andrew Abalahin have argued that East Asia and its neighboring region of Southeast Asia form a single ethno-cultural area, sharing common roots and history with each other, while being distinct from other world regions.
+Historian Charles Holcombe states that East Asia as a unified cultural region can be defined by adherence to Confucianism, influences from Buddhism and a usage of chopsticks.
+Nomadic Peoples to China's north including Turkic, Manchu and Mongolian tribes were sinicized over time, this assimilation often occurred as a result of nomadic conquest of China rather than Chinese conquest of the steppe.

-These regions, or the civilizations of China, Japan, and Korea, were under the rule of many dynasties or government systems and their boundaries changed due to inter dynasty wars on a same region or wars between regions.
-In prehistory, Homo Erectus lived in East and Southeast Asia from 1.8 million to 40,000 years ago.

-Many belief systems or religions which have evolved and spread in East Asia include Confucianism, Buddhism, and Taoism.
-China was under the rule of Xia (historicity disputed), Shang and Zhou dynasties followed by the Qin and Han dynasties.
-During the prehistorical period, these three regions had their own style of inter-regional politics, culture and trades, which were relatively less affected by outside world.
+Summary of history

-Recorded civilization dates to approximately 2000 BC in China's Shang Dynasty along the Yellow River Valley.
+Recorded civilization dates to approximately 2000 BC in China's Shang dynasty along the Yellow River Valley, though the historically disputed Xia dynasty is said to have existed even earlier.
 Civilization expanded to other areas in East Asia gradually.
-In Korea Gojoseon became the first organized state approximately around 195 BC.
+In Korea Gojoseon became the first organized state around approximately 195 BC.
 Japan emerged as a unitary state with the creation of its first constitution in 604 AD.
 The introduction of Buddhism and the Silk Road were instrumental in building East Asia's culture and economy.